Four Choices in Receiving Any Message

 2. Self-Expression:You could express your feelings and needs honestly to your father and say: Father, when you communicate indirectly to mother like the way you did, I feel discouraged and annoyed because in those moments I’m in need of empathy, respect, support and consideration of my choices.
 Would you like to discuss what is it that’s bothering you too so that we can clear any misunderstandings we may be having?
 Again, there’s no guarantee how your father will take this response of yours.
 However, no matter how he reacts, you can still continue to empathize with his unmet needs.
 And so, even if he says, “Look at the way he is talking now!”, you could choose to make an empathic guess and ask, “Are you annoyed because you’d like me to listen to you first before focusing on I’m affected?”.

-With a clear understanding of the OFNR framework, we have the superpower to transform any judgmental (and therefore disconnection inducing) message into opportunities for greater clarity and connection.
+With Emotional Intelligence skills, we have the superpower to transform any judgmental (and therefore disconnection inducing) message into opportunities for greater clarity and connection.

 Tags